Plow74/mdexample/file.md

-Health IT Module to evaluate the authorization request and request end-user input, if applicable (required for patient-facing applications), including the ability for the end-user to authorize an application to receive EHI based on FHIR resource-level scopes for all of the FHIR resources associated with the profiles specified in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2), including:</p></li>
+Health IT Module to evaluate the authorization request and request end-user input, if applicable (required for patient-facing applications), including the ability for the end-user to authorize an application to receive EHI based on FHIR® resource-level scopes for all of the FHIR® resources associated with the profiles specified in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2), including:</p></li>
 </ol>